RAPS Preview: FDA CDRH Director Shuren Talks Priorities

 Canada Feels FDA’s Enforcement Chill

 But don’t get too worked up by that trend in the Great White North, says Nicole Landreville, a Program Manager for Regulatory Affairs with GE Healthcare in Toronto.
 It might be as simple as geography.
 “We’re so close and easier to get to,” she says, only half-joking.
-She’s the leader of a four-person team leading a two-day, standing-room-only regulatory pre-conference workshop September 17 and 18th.
+She’s the leader of a four-person team leading a two-day, standing-room-only regulatory pre-conference workshop on September 17 and 18th.
 The session, “Regulatory Strategy Forum for Medical Devices,” is designed to help regulatory affairs (RA) personnel better understand their role when working federal regulators – in any nation.
 Landreville’s workshop will help RA personnel navigate regulatory landscapes in a number of companies.

 “Almost every firm wants to operate globally” and that means having to tangle with more and more regulators with more and more regulations, she adds.
 She stresses that any regulatory compliance plans and documents mustn’t be static.
 Instead, they must be able to be revised and revisited almost constantly.
 That demands high-quality best practices and stringent control over e-records.